mitre/redhat-jboss-enterprise-application-platform-6.3-stig-baseline/README.md

 ## Container-Ready: Profile updated to adapt checks when the running against a containerized instance of MongoDB, based on reference container: (docker pull registry1.dso.mil/ironbank/opensource/jboss/wildfly:latest)

 ## Getting Started
-It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __SSH__.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__